Header Image 1

 Themes in breadth with aspects in depth: The British experience of warfare, c.1790–1918

-Students will investigate the changing nature and experience of warfare from the Napoleonic wars to end of World War One.
-This exam will involve three essays; one focused on depth, one focused on breadth and one source based essay.
+Students will investigate the changing nature and experience of warfare from the Napoleonic wars through the Crimean War and Second Boer War to the end of World War One.
+The exam involves three essays: one focused on depth, one focused on breadth and one source-based question.

 30%